 Composition-of-matter patents on the active pharmaceutical ingredient ("API") in prescription drug products are generally considered to be the strongest form of intellectual property protection for drug products because those types of patents provide protection without regard to any particular method of use or manufacture or formulation of the API used.
 While we generally seek composition of matter patents for our products and product candidates, such patents may not be available for all of our products and product candidates.
 For example, we do not own or have a license to any issued composition of matter patents in the United States or any other jurisdiction with respect to VTAMA.
-Instead, we rely on an issued U.S. patent claiming topical formulations of VTAMA, including the formulation studied in Phase 3 trials and approved by the FDA, and an issued U.S. patent covering methods of using the patented topical formulations to treat inflammatory diseases, including psoriasis and atopic dermatitis.
+Instead, we rely on four issued U.S. patents covering formulations of VTAMA, including the commercial formulation which was studied in Phase 3 trials and approved by the FDA, and two issued U.S. patents covering methods of using the patented topical formulations to treat inflammatory diseases, including psoriasis and atopic dermatitis.
 The formulation and method-of-use patents have natural expiration dates in 2036.
-We additionally rely on a drug substance ("DS") patent covering the high purity commercial crystal form of the DS, the commercial DS synthesis and several novel intermediates that are formed in the synthesis, which has a natural expiration date in 2038.
+We additionally rely on three drug substance ("DS") patents covering the high purity commercial crystal form of the DS, the commercial DS synthesis and several novel intermediates that are formed in the synthesis, which has a natural expiration date in 2038.